Post updated on

 This exercise incorporates 4 distinct movements per set:

 The forward lunge.
-(12 o’clock) Head up, chest up, eyes looking straight ahead, take a big step directly forward (right foot) and while keeping the torso tight drop the back knee down to the ground before driving through the front heal to return to the start position.
+(12 o’clock) Head up, chest up, eyes looking straight ahead, take a big step directly forward (right foot) and while keeping the torso tight drop the back knee down to the ground before driving through the front heel to return to the start position.

 Side lunge to the right side (3 o’clock position).